Personal Financial Planning

 - Describe your commitment to research, teaching, service, and practice in personal finance (including financial planning, financial counseling, financial psychology, financial therapy, and financial education, etc.).

 Candidates demonstrating the potential for success based on their submitted application materials will be invited to a virtual interview.
 Final decisions for acceptance will be based on a holistic review of the submitted materials and interview.

 The School of Financial Planning has established application deadlines to ensure that applications are processed in a timely manner that allows the accepted applicant to begin their graduate studies in an efficient and timely manner.
 The School's graduate faculty will review complete applications received by the deadline published below at the next meeting following the deadline.

-The difference between the two deadlines each semester is whether you want to be considered for an assistantship position.
-While this deadline does not guarantee an assistantship position, it will ensure that all applicants desiring a position will be known to the program and will be able to receive full consideration.
+Submitting an application by the deadline does not guarantee an assistantship position, it will ensure that all applicants desiring a position will be known to the program and will be able to receive full consideration.